 Written Portion.
 The written portion of the Candidacy Examination toward a Ph.D. takes the form of a Research Proposal, similar to what would be submitted to a U.S. federal funding agency (NSF, NIH, DOE, etc.) to request financial support for a research project.
 Before the student begins to write the full proposal, the student must prepare a "Specific Aims" page of no more than one page that outlines the topic, aims and research strategy of the proposal, as well as the significance and innovation.
 The one-page limit is inclusive of figures/schemes that are deemed necessary to convey the ideas (relevant literature references can be listed on a separate page).
 The abstract/aims must be approved by all members of the committee for the student to proceed to the written exam.
 The committee should respond to the student within one week of receiving the aims page.
-The aims may be approved even if there are issues in the actual text of the specific aims that the committee of at least one of the aims of the proposal, and the rest of the committee must approve that it is sufficiently original and distinct from the advisor's research.
+The aims may be approved even if there are issues in the actual text of the specific aims that the committee would like to see addressed in the full proposal.
+The advisor should assure the committee of the independence of at least one of the aims of the proposal, and the rest of the committee must approve that it is sufficiently original and distinct from the advisor's research.
 In some departmental divisions, it is common to express one or more Aims as a scientific hypothesis along with the description of the Approach how the hypothesis can be confirmed (or rejected).
 It is the responsibility of the student to clarify this with the advisor and committee during the preparation of the Specific Aims page.